unChaz/sci-fi-5e/srd/monsters/monsters.md

 **Challenge** 1/2 (100 XP)

 **_Amorphous_**.
-The ooze can move through a space as narrow as 1 inch wide without squeezing.
+The ooze can move through a space as nbullet as 1 inch wide without squeezing.

 **_Corrode Metal_**.
-Any nonmagical weapon made of metal that hits the ooze corrodes.
+Any nontek weapon made of metal that hits the ooze corrodes.
 After dealing damage, the weapon takes a permanent and cumulative −1 penalty to damage rolls.
 If its penalty drops to −5, the weapon is destroyed.
-Nonmagical ammunition made of metal that hits the ooze is destroyed after dealing damage.
+Nontek ammunition made of metal that hits the ooze is destroyed after dealing damage.

-The ooze can eat through 2-inch-thick, nonmagical metal in 1 round.
+The ooze can eat through 2-inch-thick, nontek metal in 1 round.

 **_False Appearance_**.
 While the ooze remains motionless, it is indistinguishable from an oily pool or wet rock.

 **Actions**

-**_Pseudopod_**. _Melee Weapon Attack:_ +3 to hit, reach 5 ft., one target. _Hit:_ 4 (1d6 + 1) bludgeoning damage plus 7 (2d6) acid damage, and if the target is wearing nonmagical metal armor, its armor is partly corroded and takes a permanent and cumulative −1 penalty to the AC it offers.
+**_Pseudopod_**. _Melee Weapon Attack:_ +3 to hit, reach 5 ft., one target. _Hit:_ 4 (1d6 + 1) bludgeoning damage plus 7 (2d6) acid damage, and if the target is wearing nontek metal armor, its armor is partly corroded and takes a permanent and cumulative −1 penalty to the AC it offers.
 The armor is destroyed if the penalty reduces its AC to 10.

 ##### Ochre Jelly